emanuele-f/PLaZa/README.md

 To customize your name you can use `PLAZANICK=altnick ./plaza`

+In order to get unicode support, be sure your system is using a utf-based locale.

 Shortcuts
 ---------
 * Mouse wheel up / Page up : scrolls messages up